Book Review

 without knowing it.

-I was occupied, all right,
+I was occupied, all right,the days knew me

 from border to border.